chelmi98/Perlin-Map-Generator/README.md

 `-r` Enables raw height output
 `-w [width]` Sets the width of the image to specified number of pixels
 `-h [height]` Sets the height of the image to specified number of pixels
+`-o [octaves]` Uses the specified number of octaves for noise generation.
 `-s [seed]` Specifies a seed for the noise generator
 `-n [name]` Saves the image as the specified file name
 `-c [name]` Uses options found in specified JSON file located in `/templates`